Jakatut/Jakatut/README.md

 # It's Nice to See You! <img src="https://github.com/Jakatut/Jakatut/blob/main/wave.gif" width="30px">

 My name is Conor Macpherson.
 I studied at Conestoga College in Kitchener, Ontario Canada.
-I'm currently working as a Software Developer at Tulip 🌷
+I currently work as a Software Developer at Tulip 🌷, building out our mobile PoS application for high end retailers.
+My day to day work mainly consists of developing back-end systems with some front-end sprinkled in.

-Mainly working in backend systems with some front-end in a full-stack way, I love learning new technologies and approaches to building software.
+I love learning new technologies and approaches to building software and love challenging projects.

-Occasionally I code some home projects geared towards a more creative experience or to solve some small problems I encounter in my day-to-day life.
+Occasionally I code some personal projects geared towards a more creative experience or to solve some small problems I encounter in my day-to-day life.

 Feel free to connect with me on Linkedin!

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/conormacpherson/)